Skip to content

 Building Regulations

-Part L 2021 requires a U-value of 0.18 W/m²K for flat roofs and 0.16 W/m²K for pitched roofs in new extensions.
-Both require adequate ventilation (Part F) and fire performance (Part B).
+Part L 2021 sets a single roof U-value with no pitched/flat split: 0.16 W/m²K for new dwellings (AD L Vol 1 Table 4.1, all roof types) and 0.15 W/m²K for a new roof in an extension or existing dwelling (Table 4.2).
+Both roof forms require adequate ventilation (Part F) and fire performance (Part B).
 Flat roofs need a minimum fall of 1:40 (ideally 1:60 for GRP).
 Structural design must comply with BS EN 1991 for snow and wind loads relevant to the UK region.

 Environmental Considerations